uppercasserole/stardew_marriage_speedruns/routes/emily/stardew_marriage_emily_intermediate.md

 - Reset floor 5 for amethyst
   ![Amethyst Location](../../img/day_27_amethyst.png)
 - Punch dwarf rock down to 1 stamina
-- Gift Emily outside of her bedroom at 12pm
+- Gift a loved gift and talk to Emily outside of her bedroom at 12pm
 - Pass out

 ### Winter 6, Y1
 - Punch parsnips to roughly half stamina
 - Read all mail, reset day for loved gifts if necessary
 - Leave via south exit on farm, breaking beach crates
 - Winter forage farm on the beach (8 or 31 if time permits)
-- Gift Emily a loved gift AND an amethyst in her bedroom at 9am
+- Gift a loved gift AND an amethyst and talk to Emily in her bedroom at 9am
 - Pass out

 ### Winter 7, Y1